Foxh0und/flawlessrhetoric/_posts/2021-08-07-Honda-CBR250RR-MC22-Light-Restoration".md

 ![Imgur](https://i.imgur.com/ulgkKLV.jpg?1)

-Upon stripping everything back, the bike was in major need repairs and to be thoroughly cleaned.
+Upon stripping everything back, the bike was in major need of repairs and to be thoroughly cleaned.

 ![Imgur](https://i.imgur.com/Wx5aVah.jpg)